dordsor21/Mods/README.md

 # This is the official Creative ModPack endorsed by the Athion Project

-It utilises both Forge and LiteLoader to load the following mods:
+The pack utilises both Forge and LiteLoader to load the following mods:
   - DaFlight
   - WorldEditCUI
   - Optifine